2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/011_Data_Structures.md

 The DFS algorithm hides some subtleties, though: the algorithm will "traverse" the tree in the same order, but different implementations will "visit the tree nodes" differently.
 We will take a look at how nodes are visited now.

-In explaining the DFS algorithm, we will refer to the following example tree:
+In explaining the DFS algorithm, we will refer to the example tree we saw earlier, here it is again:

 ![Example tree that will be traversed by DFS](./images/computer_science/dfs_example.svg){width=40%}